Joel Stein: Notable columns

 In May 2013, Stein penned a Time cover story titled "The Me Me Me Generation" about the narcissistic and immature tendencies of millennials, but how they will also "save us all."
 The New Republic, The Atlantic, New York, and The Nation, criticized Stein for selective use of evidence, for making sweeping generalizations about the behavior of millennials, and for repeating claims that prior generations had made about the young people in their times.

-Assessments
+Reception

+The magazine-business trade publication Folio: named Stein on its list of Thirty Under 30.
+Stein was listed on Brill’s Content’s annual “Influence List” in 2000.